Equipment

 Ski preparation

-Before a race, you need to make sure your skis are in peak condition.
+Before a race, the skis need to be in peak condition.
 This means sharpening the edges and waxing the skis.
-Sharp edges help the skier grip the snow and make turns more easily.
-Waxing the skis helps them glide faster and prevents them from getting slowed down by the snow.
+Sharp edges help the skier grip the often icy snow and make turns more easily.
+Waxing the ski helps it glide better and prevents the ski from getting slowed down by the snow.